Purdue-CS193/homework-0-hyojunm/index.md

 - GitHub
 - `terminal`
-- I would rather have a tennis ball as a head because imagine the neck pain from having a watermelon as a head :flushed:
+- I would rather have a tennis ball as a head because imagine the neck pain from having a watermelon as a head :(

 ## Welcome to GitHub Pages